What You Should Know About Taxes and Factoring

 Commissions, set-up fees, and other factoring expenses are all tax deductible.
 But the reporting method differs depending on whether you retain the ownership of your receivables or end up selling them to a factoring company as described above.

-It is vital to be consistent in how factoring agreements are reported and how reporting expenses appear on financial statements.
+It is vital to be consistent when reporting factoring agreements on financial statements.
 The IRS will scrutinize your financial reports to ensure compliance in these areas.

 What if Your Company Has a Tax Lien?

 If your company owes the IRS payroll taxes or has any other outstanding taxes owed for that matter, a lien may be placed against all company assets.
 A lien acts as collateral for any debt owed to the IRS.
-This lien may cover your outstanding invoices owed.
-This can pose challenges in factoring your outstanding invoices.
+This lien may cover your outstanding invoices owed, which can pose challenges in factoring your outstanding invoices.

-So to engage in invoice factoring, your company will need the IRS to issue what is known as a subordination.
-This act serves to place the IRS in the second position on claims regarding proceeds obtained from your factored invoices.
+In order to engage in invoice factoring, your company will need the IRS to issue what is known as a subordination.
+A subordination places the IRS in the second position on claims regarding proceeds obtained from your factored invoices.
 A factoring company assumes the primary position in such a situation.

-This is a legal requirement to claim revenue from outstanding invoices with taxes owed to the IRS, and a lien is present.
+This is a legal requirement to claim revenue from outstanding invoices with taxes owed to the IRS when a lien is present.
 However, the IRS has three requirements that must be met prior to issuing a subordination for your business:

 The simple answer is you will report the amount you receive if you sell your accounts receivable to a factoring company.
 However, you will not have to pay taxes if you retain ownership of your accounts receivable and merely get a cash advance from a factoring company, as it is not considered income.